 Please note: as we make our way through the COVID-19 pandemic, the Food Pantry is still happening as an essential service in San Francisco, but with changes in our distribution process to incorporate social distancing.
 Those 60+ are invited to receive food from noon-1 PM, and all others are invited to come at the regular time of 1-2 PM.

 On the first Wednesday of the month at noon, another wonderful group of volunteers cooks and serves a delicious homemade, sit-down luncheon for seniors.
 This lunch takes place downstairs in our parish hall.
 The entrance is at the top of the ramp off Diamond Heights Boulevard in the space usually used by the Cielito Lindo preschool.
 There are often delicious leftovers to take home, as well as fresh produce from our plot at the Little Red Hen Community Garden.
 Come, and bring a friend!

-In this COVID-19 context, we are continuing Diamond Diners in take out form at our main doors.
-The next distribution is on Wednesday, April 1, 2020.
+In this COVID-19 context, we are continuing Diamond Diners in take out form at our main (upstairs) entrance from noon-1 PM.
+The next distribution is on Wednesday, July 1, 2020.

 At various times during the year we host and/or open our space for community events that include or feature meals:

 On the Tuesday evening before the start of the Christian season of Lent – known in the UK as “Pancake Day”-- we host a Pancake Supper.